Editor’s note: Read Travel Oregon’s Black Lives Matter statement.

-Consequently, the number of black people in Oregon has never been substantial, and the overwhelming majority live in the Portland metro area.
-Currently, Oregon’s black population is a hair more than 2 percent of the state’s 4.1 million residents.
+Consequently, the number of Black people in Oregon has never been substantial, and the overwhelming majority live in the Portland metro area.
+Currently, Oregon’s Black population is a hair more than 5.8% of the state’s 4.2 million residents.

-That history of discrimination, displacement and resilience is narrated in various recurring walking tours hosted by the non-profit group Know Your City, which highlights the journey of the city’s black residents.
+That history of discrimination, displacement and resilience is narrated in various recurring walking tours hosted by the non-profit group Know Your City (currently on hiatus), which highlights the journey of the city’s Black residents.
 Tours such as the “Hidden History of Albina” illuminate the “dramatic changes [that] have altered the face of the region, something that can’t easily go unnoticed.”
-Visitors learn how, more than 50 years ago, the city razed hundreds of homes and businesses in North Portland, the once-historic heart of the black community.
+Visitors learn how, more than 50 years ago, the city razed hundreds of homes and businesses in North Portland, the once-historic heart of the Black community.
 They’ll learn the names of prominent local figures like Roslyn Hill, a developer who was called “The Queen of Alberta” for her role in the early renaissance of that northeast street, or Paul Knauls, a businessman with a magnetic personality known as the unofficial mayor of Northeast Portland.
-Stops on the Albina tour include the only church where Martin Luther King Jr. preached in Oregon (Vancouver Avenue Baptist Church) and one of the few remaining black-owned businesses on North Mississippi Avenue (Sons of Haiti Masonic Lodge), showing how demographic shifts have taken their toll.
+Stops on the Albina tour include the only church where Martin Luther King Jr. preached in Oregon (Vancouver Avenue Baptist Church) and one of the few remaining Black-owned businesses on North Mississippi Avenue (Sons of Haiti Masonic Lodge), showing how demographic shifts have taken their toll.

 “There are so many people who have sentimental value about what once was, and losing that is hard,” says Talton Davis.
 “Things have changed a lot in a very, very quick manner — and you can’t just tell people to get over it.”